sfago2024/www/content/_generated/workshops/wayne-leupold-organ-reading-session.md

 09:00 AM – 09:45 AM</p>
 <h2>Description</h2>

-Come and hear what's new from the Leupold Foundation, with founder Wayne Leupold leading this reading session and Dennis Janzer at the organ.
-From teaching methods, musical periodicals, scholarly editions of classics to exciting new releases, you will undoubtedly be introduced to music and resources you will want to add to your library.
-Afterward you can head to the Leupold Editions booth at the Exhibit Hub to find it!
+Come and hear what's new from The Leupold Foundation with Dennis Janzer leading this reading session and at the organ.
+From  teaching methods, musical periodicals, scholarly editions of classics to exciting new releases of hymn-based service music, you will undoubtedly be introduced to music and resources you will want to add to your library.